Marine Le Pen brought the far right to France’s front door - WTOP News

 She was sentenced to two years of house arrest, fined €100,000 ($108,200) and banned from holding public office for five years.
 She said she would appeal.
 The house arrest sentence will be suspended during the appeal, but the ban on holding office takes effect immediately.

 Her allies erupted in outrage.
 Orbán declared, “Je suis Marine” — I am Marine.
 Salvini called the ruling “a declaration of war by Brussels.”
+Meloni lamented it was “depriving millions of citizens of their representation.”
+U.S. President Donald Trump decried it as “a very big deal… it sounds like this country.”
 In Paris, her supporters called it political persecution.
 Her opponents fist-pumped in the streets.

 A changed political landscape